 - MAMP’s PHP has a short timeout value for scripts and pages (30 seconds)

-.sql file.
-It is easily fixed.
-First you have to find out what version of PHP your MAMP installation is using.
+First have to find out what version of PHP your MAMP installation is using.
 You can do this by opening MAMP, going to “Preferences” and clicking “PHP” along the top.
-This will indicate your PHP version (mine is 5.5.10).
-Alternatively, when MAMP is open you can click “Open Start Page” and click “PHPInfo” along the top navigation bar.
-This will also tell you the version.
+This will indicate your PHP version (mine is 7.3.1).

 Once you have your version, open Finder, press